The current membership of eBRAM’s Board of Directors is:

 Thomas was praised by The Legal 500 Asia Pacific 2010/2011 for providing "sound knowledge" and "practical solutions" to clients.
 Chambers Asia Pacific 2011 describes Thomas is "instrumental in many cross-border cases".
 Thomas speaks English, Cantonese and Mandarin.

-Mr TK Iu is a consultant solicitor with Kwok, Ng & Chan, Solicitors & Notaries.
-He is also the founder/director of Asia Conflict Resolution Institute Limited.
+Mr Iu Ting-kwok (TK), MH is a consultant solicitor with Kwok, Ng & Chan, Solicitors & Notaries.
+He is an accredited mediator (general/family), an accredited family mediation supervisor with HKMAAL, as well as the founder/director of Asia Conflict Resolution Institute Limited.

 Internationally, TK is a panel mediator of the Singapore International Mediation Centre and the Japan International Mediation Center (JIMC–Kyoto).
 He is also on the panel of Kluwer Mediation Blog as a regular contributor.

 Between 2013 and 2017, he advised the Department of Justice on the enactment of the apology legislation.
 The Apology Ordinance came into effect on 1 December 2017.
-Currently, TK is a member of the Secretary for Justice’s Steering Committee on Mediation and the Chairman of the Special Committee on Evaluative Mediation.
+TK has been a member of the Secretary for Justice’s Steering Committee on Mediation since 2016.
+He was the Chairman of the Special Committee on Evaluative Mediation between 2017 and 2021.

 Academically, TK holds a master’s degree in Arbitration & Dispute Resolution (with credit).
-He is an adjunct professor of the (1) School of Law of City University of Hong Kong; and (2) Hang Seng University of Hong Kong.
+He is an adjunct professor of (1) the Department of Law of the University of Hong Kong, (2) School of Law of City University of Hong Kong; and (3) Hang Seng University of Hong Kong.
 He is also the first Hong Kong-based Visiting Professor of the University of Law, UK.

-TK is a fellow of the Chartered Institute of Arbitrators.
-TK is listed by Doyle’s Guide 2021 as a leading family mediator in Hong Kong.
-WhosWhoLegal 2021 named TK as a world leading practitioner in the field of mediation.
+He is a fellow of the Chartered Institute of Arbitrators.
+TK is listed by Doyle’s Guide 2022 as a leading family mediator in Hong Kong and named by WhosWhoLegal in 2022 world-leading practitioner in the field of mediation.

 Adrian maintains a predominantly civil practice and has been engaged as Counsel on matters relating to arbitration, banking, commercial, company, construction, professional accountants/auditors’ negligence and professional disciplinary proceedings.